-- Employment: to manage queries from or about a prospective, current or past employee;
+- employment or engagement: to manage queries from or about a prospective, current or past employee or contractor;

-- Support services: to provide with information and support services, and to evaluate and report on these services;
+- support services: to provide you with information and support services, and to evaluate and report on these services;

-- Health promotion: to provide information about cancer risk factors, such as UV exposure, tobacco and obesity, and to seek your support for campaigns;
+- health promotion: to provide information about cancer risk factors, such as UV exposure, tobacco and obesity, and to seek your support for relevant campaigns;

-- Other purposes: communicating with individuals in relation to our operations, activities and objectives, to verify their identity, to improve and evaluate our programs and Services and to comply with applicable laws.
+- other purposes: to communicate with individuals in relation to our operations, activities, objectives or their enquiries, to verify their identity, to improve and evaluate our programs and Services and to comply with applicable laws.